hschhhwwwo0o/yamu/modules/mock-up-html-renderer/README.md

 The module has 2 methods:

 - _render_ - Render mock-up; The method requires an object argument with a description of the mock-up to be rendered;
-- _download_ - Generates a mock-up image and prompts the user for an image download menu
+- _download_ - Generates a mock-up image and prompts the user for an image download menu.
+It takes two optional arguments; 1 argument responsible for the image format (png, jpeg, webp); 2 argument - compression coefficient (from 0 to 1, where 1 removes compression and 0 maximally compresses the image)

 Example: